jonathanpeppers/maui-profiling/README.md

 ## Results

+These numbers were measured with preinstalled apps with `scripts\profile.ps1` on a Pixel 5 device running Android 12.

 |   App    | Mode | Framework | Time(ms) |
 |--------- |------|-----------| --------:|
 | PoolMath |  JIT |   Xamarin |   2187.5 |